PROJECT COPE PROPOSED BUSINESS PLAN

 Solar cell phone recharging stations.
 Since many rural areas lack connection to dependable source of electricity, solar recharging offers a great opportunity.
 Many in the rural communities would use cell phones to improve their economic life if there was an opportunity to recharge them.
 Even in the most remote areas of Zambia, one can find small booths selling phone cards which put minutes onto the phones.
 These booths could also offer cell phone charging services.
 In the typical recharging station, there are several solar panels which are hooked to batteries which then can be used to charge cell phones.
 Because the solar cells can last as long as 10 years and well-maintained batteries can last as long as 5 years, overhead after the initial investment is very low.
 This will allow the solar cell charging stations to set their prices at a level that is far more attractive than taking the cell phone to the nearest source of electricity.

 Solar lighting.
-There are several simple kits that can be used to create a basic lantern.
 Project COPE has experimented with several different types of solar cells and solar lighting.
 We have chosen the Luci solar light from Mpowerd.com.
-It is a compact and inflatable lantern with LED lights can provide a decent amount of interior light for 4 to 6 hours.
+It is a compact and inflatable lantern with LED lights that can provide a decent amount of interior light for 4 to 6 hours.
+Further, they are waterproof.
 At present, villagers use candles or kerosene which give off smoke emissions and have the risk of setting a fire.
 The use of a basic solar lantern would quickly pay for itself in savings from candles or kerosene.
 This would allow villagers to extend their day, allow the children to complete their homework, and generally offer the safety of interior lighting.
 Once a village entrepreneur masters the construction of solar lanterns, they have an economic incentive to promote those lanterns to their neighbors and other villagers.
 To stimulate the interest, we gave Luci lanterns to school girls at Mwachilele Primary School to give them the light to study for their tests.

 Solar installations.
 At this time, we are looking at different models for creating larger solar installations, such as schools or clinics.
 This would probably be a task for a larger collection of entrepreneurs because the initial investment would be very high and the level of skill would take much time to develop.
 This would be a future project.